Multi-Level Compilation Architecture

 Overview of Multi-Level Compilation Architecture

-Graph compilation: different compilation modes are selected according to the configured multi-level compilation levels, where O0 is the most basic native composition and compilation, O1 adds an automatic operator fusion function on the basis of O0, and O2 is mainly a whole graph sink execution.
+Backend graph compilation: According to the configured multi-level compilation level, different compilation modes are selected.
+O0 is the most basic native composition and compilation, and O1 adds automatic operator fusion function on the basis of O0, with the main functions of graph optimization, graph-operator fusion, operator selection, and execution sequence scheduling, of which graph-operator fusion is a unique function in O1 mode.

 Introduction to the O0 Model

 O0 is the basic graph compilation and execution mode, except for the necessary impact on the functionality of the optimization, other optimizations are turned off, the use of native graph structure for compilation and execution, easy to debug and tuning, with better compilation performance.
-The following chapters introduce the basic features of O0 one by one.
+The following mainly introduces the functions related to backend graph compilation, and the functions related to backend graph execution are detailed in runtime.

 Graph Optimization

-There are fewer graph optimizations for the O0 mode, and the basic optimizations are mainly back-end LazyInline and No-task node execution optimizations, which are described below.
+There are fewer graph optimizations for the O0 mode, and the basic optimizations are mainly back-end LazyInline and No-task node execution optimizations.

 Back-end LazyInline